grebmann1/cta-cheat-sheet/Documentation/Product & Clouds/Platform.md

 # Platform

-Platform is mainly use to take advangate of the Salesforce platform without using the core features provided by Sales/Service clouds.
+Platform is mainly used to take advantage of the Salesforce platform without using the core features provided by Sales/Service clouds.

 ## Licenses
-There is 2 differents user licenses.
+There are 2 different user licenses.

 |Features| Platform Starter | Platform Plus|
 |--|--|--|
 |Accounts & Contacts|✅|✅|